 “Forward to a Friend” and Germany

-Many folks have been talking recently about a September BGH decision holding that “emails sent using a ‘send to a friend’ function are considered spam unless the recipient had given prior express consent.
-Federal Court of Justice, Empfehlungs-E-Mail (I-ZR-208/12) (2013).
-(A very unofficial Google Translate version of the decision is available here.)
-This is a
+Lots of folks have been talking recently about a September BGH decision holding that “emails sent using a ‘send to a friend’ function are to be considered spam, unless the recipient had given prior express consent” Federal Court of Justice, Email Recommendation (2013).* This is a fairly significant development in law.
+As a general rule,… Read More

 Don’t opt-out of spam?